NVIDIA/NeMo-Guardrails/examples/configs/tool_call_guardrail/README.md

 is the real path for prose: it classifies into the closed taxonomy and grounds by *meaning* against tool descriptions, treats the document as untrusted (clamping its output back onto the allowed taxonomy and registry), and chunks long papers.
+It is also given each tool's **argument schema** (`TOOL_SCHEMAS`) and the recognized **principal attributes** (`PRINCIPAL_ATTRS`), so a proposed `arg_name` or `attr_name` is grounded against real names — a hallucinated name is dropped, which makes the candidate fail closed at the synthesis gate rather than becoming a wrong-but-valid rule.
 If the backend is unreachable for an entire document the run **fails fast with a clear error** rather than silently reporting nothing.

-> The example tool registry is a toy banking set (`read_account`,
+> The example tool registry, argument schemas, and principal attributes are a toy
-> `transfer_funds`, `close_account`) defined in `example_policies.py`.
-For real
+> banking set (`read_account`, `transfer_funds`, `close_account`) defined in
-> use, replace it with the registry of the agent you are protecting — the LLM
+> `example_policies.py`.
+For real use, replace them with the surface of the agent
-> extractor grounds findings against those descriptions.
+> you are protecting — the LLM extractor grounds findings against those tool
+> descriptions and argument names.

 ### Acquire a corpus from real sources